-condition.
-Ventilation in the kitchen is provided by a range hood over the stove.
+CABINETS The finish on the kitchen cabinets is slightly worn.
+The cabinets are otherwise in good over the stove.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.

-The floor is covered with hardwood.
+FLOORING MATERIAL The floor is covered with hardwood.
 The floor is properly installed and is in good